 Welcome to the Family Pages of Piedmont Trails.
 Here you will find genealogy data, photos and documents from my own personal family.
 Sharing this information with you has been the main focus of Piedmont Trails from the beginning.
-The individual links will be added as time goes by.
+Each individual link will take you to articles filled with family history, stories, photographs and so much more.
+I will be adding these periodically as time goes by.
 All photos, documents and data from these pages are the sole property of Piedmont Trails.
 You are welcome to use the information for your personal research only.
 For questions, comments, suggestions or queries, please Contact Piedmont Trails.

 Enjoy Your Journey !